Pengilly's quick expulsion due to admission of guilt: IOC

 Other members, past and present, have been linked or accused of more serious offences such as bribery and corruption, including the former Rio Games head Carlos Nuzman, suspended Namibian member Frank Fredericks and Ireland’s Patrick Hickey, who is listed as self-suspended following a Rio ticket scandal.

-Hickey was arrested at the IOC hotel during the Games and spent several weeks in a notorious Rio prison before being released.
-The Association of National Olympic Committees even provided Hickey with a $410,000 loan to make bail.
+Hickey was arrested by police at the IOC hotel in a dramatic dawn raid during the Games and spent several weeks in a notorious Rio prison before being released.
+The Association of National Olympic Committees provided Hickey with a $410,000 loan to make bail.